Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Introduction

-To tackle point (ii), Campbell, Khurana and Montanaro proposed an elegant approach to empirically study the performance of a quantum backtracking algorithm~\cite{montanaro2018quantum} and Grover's algorithm~\cite{GroverQuantum1997} on random instances of constraint satisfaction problems ($k$-SAT and graph colourability), using a cost model that accounts for error-correction~\cite{campbell2019applying}.
-To go beyond asymptotic worst-case analysis, they write out the constants in the query complexity upper bounds of their algorithms, which include as parameters the number of variables $n$ and (for backtracking) the size of the classical backtracking tree $\mathcal{T}$.
-To estimate the scaling of $\mathcal{T}$ for a class of random problem instances, they sample random instances and compute a fit of the median value of $\mathcal{T}$, giving them upper bounds in terms of just $n$ for both algorithms.
-They then argue that (if one does not account for the classical processing cost required to decode the surface code) there is a regime such that the estimated number of queries translates into a quantum runtime of $\sim 1$ day, while classical would require anywhere between $15$ and $500$ years ~\cite{campbell2019applying}.
+To tackle point (ii), Campbell, Khurana and Montanaro proposed an elegant approach to empirically study the performance of a quantum backtracking algorithm~\cite{montanaro2018quantum} and Grover's algorithm~\cite{GroverQuantum1997} on random instances of CSPs ($k$-SAT and graph colourability), using a cost model that accounts for error-correction~\cite{campbell2019applying}.
+To go beyond asymptotic worst-case analysis, they write out the constants in the query complexity upper bound of their algorithms, which include as parameters the number of variables $n$ and (for backtracking) the size of the classical backtracking tree $\mathcal{T}$.
+To estimate the scaling of $\mathcal{T}$ for a class of random problem instances, they sample random instances and compute a fit of the median value of $\mathcal{T}$, giving them query complexity upper bound in terms of just $n$ for both algorithms.
+They then argue that (if one does not account for the classical processing cost required to decode the surface code) there is a regime such that the estimated number of queries translates into a quantum runtime of $\sim 1$ day, while classical would require anywhere between $15$ and $500$ years~\cite{campbell2019applying}.